 Oregano’s name means “joy of the mountain” derived from two Greek words, oros (mountain) and ganos (joy), because of the pleasure derived from several varieties of this plant that cover the hillsides in their natural habitat.
 There can sometimes be great confusion over the term “oregano”.
 Many plants around the world contain the same essential oil that gives the Origanum genus its fragrance.
-Although there is an Origanum species, the oregano scent and flavor is produced by the high content of carvacrol found in many plants.
+Although there is an Origanum species, the oregano scent and flavor are produced by the high content of carvacrol found in many plants.
 They may smell like oregano, but they do not look like oregano.

 Origanum vulgare, a green-leaf variety commonly known as Spanish oregano, is the popular seasoning herb.
 Origanum vulgare is the most common of those plants that grow wild in the mountains of Greece and has a very ancient medical reputation.
 The Greeks used it extensively, both internally and externally for fomentations.
 Pliny, the Roman scholar, recommended oregano poultices for relief of scorpion and spider bites.
 It was listed in some materia medica as a stimulant and carminative.
 A tea brewed from the leaves is sometimes used for chronic coughs and asthma.
 The whole plant has a strong, peculiar, fragrant, balsamic odor and a warm, bitterish, aromatic taste, both of which properties are preserved when the herb is dry.

 For medicinal purposes, the oil is distilled with water.
-The camphoraceous principle contained in the oil is responsible for relief of nervous headaches when an infusion of the fresh plant is taken.
+The camphoraceous principle contained in the oil is responsible for the relief of nervous headaches when an infusion of the fresh plant is taken.
 Oil of oregano has been used as a remedy for narcotic poisons, convulsions, and dropsy.
 A few drops, placed on a cotton ball and placed in the hollow of an aching tooth frequently relieves the pain.
 A warm infusion of this herb taken at the onset of measles would speed up the eruption and lessen the length of illness.

 Externally, both leaves and flowering tops could be applied as a hot fomentation to painful swelling and rheumatism, as well as for colic.
 Parkinson tells us, “swete” bags, powders, and washing water made from this plant were widely used.

 European colonists to America brought this herb with them; it soon escaped their gardens and O. vulgare (Wild Marjoram) is now listed in most wildflower guides of the Northeast states.
-Early colonists homemakers would scour their furniture with its aromatic juices.
-They also used the flowering tops as a dye to make wool a purple color and to turn linen cloth a reddish brown.
+Early colonist homemakers would scour their furniture with its aromatic juices.
+They also used the flowering tops as a dye to make wool a purple color and to turn linen cloth a reddish-brown.
 Before the introduction of hops, this herb was much in demand for ale-brewing.
 Flowering tops were also sometimes put into table beer to give it an aromatic flavor and preserve it.
 The whole plant has a strong, peculiar, balsamic odor and a warm bitterish taste, which is preserved when the plant is dried.